ollewelin/mini_transformer_cpp/README.md

 #### sin dim 0 2 4
 ![](build/sin_pos_dim_0_2_4_only.png)

-### Plot the sin initilized vector
+### Plot the cos initilized vector
-Use the octave to plot sin.dat file example data:
+Use the octave to plot cos.dat file example data:
 ```
 0 1 1